 In Parsons v.
 Mullica Twp.
-Bd. of Educ., the New Jersey Supreme Court examined whether public entities and their employees are immune under the New Jersey Tort Claims Act ("TCA") when they fail to "report the results of a preventative public health examination."2
+Bd. of Educ., the New Jersey Supreme Court examined whether public entities and their employees are immune under the New Jersey Tort Claims Act ("TCA") when they fail to "report the results of a preventative public health examination."

-While the Court ultimately held that reporting the results of an examination constitutes an "adequate physical examination" under N.J.S.
-59:6-43, it only did so after extensive review of extrinsic sources and official legislative histories to determine the meaning of this term.4
+While the Court ultimately held that an "adequate physical examination" under N.J.S.
+59:6-43 includes reporting the results of an examination, it only did so after a review of extrinsic sources and official legislative histories to determine the meaning of this term.4

-After examining this opinion in conjunction with N.J.S.
+After reviewing the opinion in conjunction with the statutory language of N.J.S.
 59:6-4, the Commission determined that this provision might benefit from the addition of language to clarify the meaning of the term "physical examination."

-In accordance with New Jersey Supreme Court holding in Parsons, this Report recommends defining the term "physical examination" in N.J.S.
+In accordance with New Jersey Supreme Court holding in Parsons, this Report recommends clarifying the term "physical examination" in N.J.S.
 59:6-4 to better assist those who consult this provision.